LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_08_solution_deploy_a_self_hosted_runner/README.md

     1. A script that will read a Parameter Store location and then read a data file.
     1. A pipeline configuration that schedules a step to run on a self-hosted runner and then runs the script.
-    1. TODO: Repo variables for credentials
+    1. A repository variable that contains the region where the runner was deployed.

-1. Confirm that the provided script and pipeline configuration complete the goals for the proof of concept.
+1. Confirm that the runner you deployed and the reposiroty configuration validate the proof of concept.

-This challenge should take 20-25 minutes to complete.
+This challenge should take 25-30 minutes to complete.

-TODO: Add links to the exercise files?
-TODO: Add notes referring to the resources deployed in 04_04; if those resources are already deployed then they don't need to be deployed again.
-Only the pipeline needs to be created.

 ## Solution